 What if a Microsoft-like giant was restraining the small guys by stealing their software and squashing them?
 In this movie, Gary Winston (played by Tim Robbins), is the CEO of a giant software company named NURV, that stands for Never Underestimate Radical Vision.
 He has earned a fortune flooding the market with substandard copies of rivals’ products.
 As a thriller, the plot has many twists and turns which are surprising but, in hindsight, far from plausible.

 Director Peter Howitt‘s movie is entertaining in an implausible sort of way.
 The movie slowly degenerates into somewhat conventional thriller material, with chases, deadly stalkings within dark interior places, desperate sesame-seed allergy experiments, and many more.
 The movie runs for an hour and 48 minutes, and towards the end, you will be left with an argument saying that software code must not to be copyrighted because human knowledge is the property of our world.
-This is one of those cyber security movies you will be surprised you did not hear a lot about in the past.
 Watch the movie on iTunes or Amazon Video.